 - If any party disrupts a hearing (by shouting, repeatedly interrupting others, or verbally or physically threatening individuals involved in the hearing, etc.), the presiding hearing officer has the right to remove the disruptive individual from the hearing after he or she fails to heed a warning.
 The hearing may continue in the absence of any removed party, or it may need to be rescheduled at the discretion of the Office of Student Rights and Responsibilities.

-- If a student accused of violating College Policy fails to attend a scheduled hearing, the hearing may be held in the student’s absence, and the student will be assumed to have entered a claim of Not Responsible to each charge, but forfeited her/his ability to present information or otherwise participate on her/his behalf.
+- If a student accused of violating College Policy or the Student Code of Conduct fails to schedule a conduct meeting after being given notification they may be charged with failure to comply in addition to the existing charges.
+If a student fails to attend a scheduled meeting or hearing, the meeting or hearing may be held in the student’s absence, and the student will be assumed to have entered a claim of Not Responsible to each charge, but forfeited her/his ability to present information or otherwise participate on her/his behalf.
 Findings and sanctions, if applicable, will be based on the evidence and not upon the accused student’s failure to appear.
 If the judicial officer learns that the student’s failure to appear is for good cause, the judicial officer may grant a new hearing.
 Otherwise, the decision of the hearing shall stand.
 Title IX cases will be heard according to the same absentia policy except SUNY Morrisville will provide an advisor to conduct the cross-examination portion of the hearing.
 Failure of the accused student to respond to the Judicial Office’s correspondence will not prevent adjudication of the incident.

 - Except in the case of a student charged with failing to obey the summons of a judicial body or hearing officer, no student may be found to have violated another part of the Student Code of Conduct solely because the student failed to appear before the judicial body.
 Upon receiving notification of the scheduled hearing date and time, the accused student or the claimant may request a one-time delay no later than 48 hours prior to the hearing.